rroethof/roethof.net/content/about/index.md

 ### Disclaimer

-Everything you read here is my personal take—my opinions, my technical perspectives, and my rants.
+Everything you read here is my personal take, my opinions, my technical perspectives, and my rants.
 This is not the official view of my employer (past or present) or any organization I work with.
 Yes, I do office politics when necessary, but what I write here is just for me.
 What I actually do at work may differ, depending on what’s allowed, required, or makes sense in the office.

 ### Get in Touch